 The Myths and Facts About Majors and Careers

-To generalize a wide body of study about college outcomes, most statistics indicate that majors and careers are only loosely related.
+To generalize a vast body of study about college outcomes, most statistics indicate that majors and careers are only loosely related.
 Though the exact causes of this relationship are up for debate and involve many confounding variables, it has been repeatedly proven that you can enter a wide array of industries and fields through a range of undergraduate majors.

-Though most majors at UCSB provide broad preparation for various career paths, there are specific exceptions to this guideline when the relationship is more direct.
+Though most majors at UCSB provide a broad preparation for various career paths, there are specific exceptions to this guideline when the relationship is more direct.
 For example, a large proportion of students who major in a discipline related to engineering or accounting pursue these respective professions, as there are direct connections between what they study and how the industry functions.
 Another example is students who pursue careers in academia through further education within their area of study.

 Though major choice may align with career choice in specific instances, these instances do not inherently imply that the career outcomes are better.
 Rather, the career choices are clearer and more direct.

-Overall, it is important to think beyond your major to review the wide array of assets that could make you a competitive applicant for your specific career goals.
+Overall, it is essential to think beyond your major to review the vast array of assets that could make you a competitive applicant for your specific career goals.
 Metaphorically, you can consider your major as one of many "pieces" within a "pie" that represents how you have prepared for life after college.
 The relative size of this piece will vary depending on your major's relevance to your career goals.

 Did You Know?

 About 1 in 4 college graduates pursue careers that relate to their major.

 According to a calculation performed using data from the most recent American Community Survey, only 27% of college graduates work in jobs related to their college major.

 Source: 2010 American Community Survey by the U.S. Census Bureau via https://www.washingtonpost.com/news/wonk/wp/2013/05/20/only-27-percent-of-college-grads-have-a-job-related-to-their-major/